derekburgess/jaws/README.md

 Ubuntu may also complain about lack of sandbox...
 So far I have only found running the app image with `--no-sandbox` appended.

+Additionally, the problem appears to stem from changes made to Ubuntu 24.04, this command, recommended in the Docker documentation, which appears to disable "AppArmor", also resolves the issue:

+`sudo sysctl -w kernel.apparmor_restrict_unprivileged_userns=0`

 ### Conda/Anaconda/Miniconda